Programming Foundations

 - Calling a subroutine

-- Passing data by copy
+- Passing a copy of data

-- Passing data by reference
+- Passing a reference to data

 - Returning results